kytos/flow_manager/README.rst

   - actions:

+    - push_vlan: Add a new VLAN tag to the packet.
+The type is *tag_type* ('s' for service, 'c' for client);
-    - set_vlan: Change the VLAN ID of the packet;
+    - set_vlan: Change the VLAN ID of the packet to *vlan_id*;
+    - pop_vlan: Remove the outermost VLAN tag of the packet.
-    - output: Send the packet through a port.
+    - output: Send the packet through port *port*.

 .. note::